I am a social scientist and a Postdoctoral Researcher in Management at the Wharton School of Business of the University

 Broadly defined, I am a Diversity, Equity, and Inclusion scholar.
 My research focuses on age and gender inequalities, with a particular emphasis on phenomena relevant to organizational life and career outcomes.
 My work has been published in Cognition, Journal of Experimental Psychology: General, and the Handbook of the Psychology of Aging.

 Prior to my PhD, I was a research assistant at MIT Sloan and Harvard School of Education, and worked as a business analyst for Procter & Gamble.
-I own a dual bachelor degree in International Trade and Finance (Honor), an Msc in Management from the London Business School, and an MS in Management Studies from MIT Sloan, and a PhD in Management & Organizations from Stern School of Business, New York University.
+I own a dual bachelors degree in International Trade and Finance (Honor), an Msc in Management from the London Business School, and an MS in Management Studies from MIT Sloan, and a PhD in Management & Organizations from Stern School of Business, New York University.

 I’m a French native living in the United States for more than 8 years now.
-When I am not teaching or working on academic projects, I like to play music, watch indie movies, read American classics, cook nice vegetarian diners for friends, and spend time with my wife and two year-old son.
+When I am not teaching or working on academic projects, I like to play music, watch indie movies, read American classics, cook nice vegetarian meals for friends, and spend time with my wife and two year-old son.